Last Updated on December 7, 2023 by Sharon Advik

 Other than the body and sensor, cameras can and do differ in a variety of different ways.

 The Canon R and the R6 include an electronic viewfinder, which helps frame photos in direct sunlight, making them comparable.

 Additionally, both of its viewfinders have a resolution of 3690k dots.

-A camera’s viewfinder allows the photographer to see the scene they are going to photograph.
+A camera’s viewfinder allows the photographer to see the scene they will photograph.

-You can use modern cameras to show exposure settings or meter data and act as a direct visual or rangefinder focusing mechanism.
+Modern cameras can show exposure settings or meter data and act as a direct visual or rangefinder focusing mechanism.

 Cameras can and do differ from one another in addition to body and sensor.